cryptape/ckb-tutorial/js/README.md

-# Tutorial: Inscribe "Common Knowledge: Hello World!" to CKB Testnet
+# Tutorial: Inscribe "Hello Common Knowledge Base!" to CKB Testnet

-In this tutorial, you will learn how to write "`Common Knowledge: Hello World!`" into a cell on CKB testnet using [Lumos](https://github.com/ckb-js/lumos), a JavaScript/TypeScript library for Nervos CKB.
+In this tutorial, you will learn how to write "`Hello Common Knowledge Base!`" into a cell on CKB testnet using [Lumos](https://github.com/ckb-js/lumos), a JavaScript/TypeScript library for Nervos CKB.
 You will also learn how to check the transaction on CKB explorer.

 ## Prerequisites
 Before we begin, it is better that you have some basic knowledge of [Nervos CKB](https://ckbacademy.vercel.app/courses/basic-theory).